K5ND/R Operations

 In July 2018 I entered the rover category for the CQ WW VHF Contest and thanks in large part to a very nice 6 meter opening on Sunday, finished 3rd in the USA.

-For the January 2019 VHF Contest I set up a roof top rotator system and inside operating position.
+For the January 2019 VHF Contest, I set up a rooftop rotator system and an inside operating position.
 This virtually eliminated the setup time in each grid and kept me out of the elements while operating.
-You can see more at my blog post VHF Contest Rover — New Antenna Setup and at my post K5ND/R Operating Position.

 Here’s a summary of the development of my VHF-UHF contest rover operations:

 My rover operation was part of an article on VHF Roving in the May 2019 QST.
-I’ve also written about my rover experiences for the ARRL’s National Contest Journal in the January/February 2020, the May/June 2020, and November/December 2020 issues.
-You can find the articles at National Contest Journal — K5ND on the Cover.
+I’ve also written about my rover experiences for the ARRL’s National Contest Journal.
+Here are links to PDFs of the articles: January/February 2020, May/June 2020, and November/December 2020 issues.

 Here are the results of my VHF contesting rover activities: